 Osmo anything is just the coolest!
 Technology is here to stay so kids need to get comfortable handling it.
 I would much rather have my kid creating on Osmo than only playing video games.
 This kit comes with the Osmo base that works with all Osmo games, plus the art supplies.
-You do need an iPad to play.
-They now have a Fire Tablet version as well.
+You do need an iPad or fire tablet to play.

 The creative kit comes with 3 smart games; Monster, Masterpiece, and Newton.